-It is still important to ventilate your home to help avoid condensation and damp i.e. in areas with open fires or where a lot of moisture is produced such as bathrooms and utility rooms.
+It is still important to ventilate your home to help avoid condensation and damp.
+Areas with open fires or lots of moisture such as bathrooms and utility rooms are especially important.

-- loft insulation can save you up to £470 each year from your energy bills, depending on your property and fuel type
+A quarter of your home's heat is lost through the roof.
+Loft insulation can save you up to £470 each year on your energy bills, depending on your property and fuel type.

 The recommended depth of loft insulation is 270mm or 11 inches.
-If you have less than the recommended depth then topping up or laying new insulation will trap the heat in your home more efficiently.
+If you have less than this, topping up or laying new insulation will help trap more heat in your home.

-Wall insulation acts as a giant tea-cosy around your home.
-It can save you hundreds of pounds each year on your heating bills.
+Wall insulation can save you hundreds of pounds each year on your heating bills.
 An uninsulated house will lose about a third of its heat through external walls.

 Cavity wall insulation

 Cavity wall insulation is where insulation material is pumped into the gap inside your exterior walls from the outside.
 If your home was built between 1940 and 1980 it is likely to have a cavity that can be filled.
 This work should be carried out by a